Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Don't worry!

-1. Translate the Text
+1. Translate the text

 "Thank you for using our audio guide.
 First, here are some precautions when using the museum.
 Please do not touch the exhibits.
-Please do not use a flash when taking photos."
+Please do not use flash when taking photos."

-Translation Method 1: Use a Translation Site
+Translation Method 1: Use translation websites

 For Korean and Chinese, it is recommended to use Korean or Chinese services rather than American services like DeepL.